 has already started to become clotted.
 However, the distinction sometimes is not clear as some hematomas enlarge over time and active bleeding can add to the mass

 Hematomas are often described based upon their location in the body, whether it is in the skull (intracranial), under the fingernail

 Hematomas of the skin may also be named based upon their size.
 Petechiae are tiny dots of blood usually less than 3

 redness.
-Symptoms of a hematoma depend upon their location, their size and whether they cause associated swelling, edema or pressure on adjacent structures such as blood
+Symptoms of a hematoma depend upon their location, size, and whether they cause associated swelling, edema or pressure on adjacent structures such as blood

-Medically Reviewed by a Doctor on 6/5/2014
+Medically Reviewed by a Doctor on 9/15/2015

 Must Read Articles Related to Hematoma